Hijack the Seas: Tsunami

 Bodil took a wild-eyed second to internalize how close that had been and then jerked me into the darkness and out of the patch of sunlight.

-They were staring back at us or where we’d just been.
+They were staring back at us or at where we’d just been.
 I really hoped they couldn’t see us because if they could, it could.
 And right on cue, my shiny silver armor went black.

 Love you, Augustine, I thought fervently, remembering the designer who had crafted it for me.
 I wondered if he’d survived.
 I wondered if anyone had, with gods prowling the damned landscape!